blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ---

+## These Standards Weren’t Built for Compliance

+SCORM, xAPI, and cmi5 often get dismissed as legacy baggage or needlessly complex.
+But that’s not what they were built for — and not where they came from.

+**AICC** (Aviation Industry CBT Committee) was formed in 1988 by airlines trying to standardize computer-based training for technical roles — pilots, engineers, ground crews.
+The goal wasn’t completion rates or policy acknowledgment.
+It was **proving competence in life-critical systems**.

+In the late 1990s, the US Department of Defense launched the **Advanced Distributed Learning (ADL)** initiative.
+SCORM came out of that — an attempt to create interoperable, reusable training for military applications.
+Later, ADL commissioned **xAPI** to expand tracking beyond LMS boundaries. **cmi5** was introduced to give xAPI the structure it needed for real-world adoption.
+ADL is still the steward of both specs today.

+> These protocols weren’t dreamed up by vendors chasing compliance contracts.
+> They were designed for domains where **proving skill is non-negotiable**.

+And that’s what makes the current situation so frustrating.

+As corporate learning pivoted toward **completion-based compliance**, the standards themselves weren’t re-evaluated — they were just repurposed.
+Over time, the depth, intent, and precision of AICC’s origins got flattened into generic "eLearning packages" that track whether you clicked "Next."

+**The real crime isn’t that SCORM or xAPI are outdated.**
+It’s that the industry dulled their edges to fit into LMS checklists — and forgot what they were actually meant to do.

+---

 ## The Real Issue: It’s Not Technical, It’s Cultural

 The problem isn’t just SCORM vs xAPI vs cmi5.
 The real problem is that **modern learning standards only shine when paired with modern learning practices**.